canonical/kafka-k8s-operator/docs/how-to/external-k8s-connection.md

 To connect to Charmed Apache Kafka K8s use Kubernetes-external clients, the aforementioned services must be associated with individual listeners.
 To achieve this:

-1. Instruct each broker unit to create its own individual NodePort services by setting the charm config option `expose-external` to equal `nodeport` on the Kafka K8s application (default value is `false`):
+1. Instruct each broker unit to create its own individual NodePort services by setting the charm configuration option `expose-external` to equal `nodeport` on the Kafka K8s application (default value is `false`):

     ```shell
     juju config kafka-k8s expose_external=nodeport